 Dear Your Teen:

-Our 8th grade son seems to have given up on doing any of his school assignments and studying for tests.
-His grades are suffering immensely.
-He believes school is ridiculous and he doesn’t need to learn the information.
-We have explained at great length that what he is learning and the skills he’s developing now build on the next quarter/semester/grade lessons.
+Our 8th grade son seems to have given up on school work.
+He isn’t doing any of his school assignments and studying for tests.
+As a result, his grades are suffering immensely.
+He believes school is a waste of his time.
+We keep explaining that he’s developing skills.

 Ideas to Help Underachieving Students